 - Fitness participants maintaining at least 3m of physical distance

 - Use of signage to direct traffic flow

 - Barriers in place at counters where the public has access

 - Reduced capacities in all program spaces to ensure physical distancing

-- Reservation system implemented for popular programs or programs with a reduced capacity
+- Reservation system implemented for all drop in programs

 - Time spacing between programs, rentals and services to allow for groups to enter/exit separately